subsquid/docs/mappings/README.md

       handler: timestampCall
 ```

-Handers receive a signle argument of type defined in `@subsquid/hydra-common`
+Handlers receive a single argument of type defined in `@subsquid/hydra-common`

 *  `eventHanlder` receives a single argument of type `EventContext & StoreContext`
 * `extrinsicHandler`receives a single argument of type `ExtrinsicContext & StoreContext`